Namrata740/Super-Store-Sales-Report/README.md

 - Excel / CSV
 - DAX

-## 🚀 How to Use
-Download the `.pbix` file and open it in Power BI Desktop to explore the dashboard.

 ## 💡 Insights
 Focus on boosting online payments, improving low-performing regions, and leveraging high-demand products for growth.